 WRITTEN BY: MEGAN KOPP

 Something always draws us to ghost towns and abandoned homesteads.
+The human history in Dinosaur National Monument was no exception.

 Maybe it’s the stories that linger in the hand hewn wood of the old homes.
 Perhaps it’s the sense of discovery in finding a piece of the past.
 It might be admiration for the sheer grit and determination it took to carve out a place for themselves in the wilderness.
 For whatever reason, historic places garner attention.